 There’s a joke we used to say in the military: “We’re always ready to fight the last war.”
 It means that we’re never quite ready when we begin a new fight — we’re informed by our experiences with our previous engagements, and we’re not always as forward-thinking as we should be.

 Meet John.
-He recently started at your company, but when assigned a project to design a new feature in his second month on the job, he realizes that he needs someone who understands the new-to-him coding language.
+He recently started at your company, but when assigned a project to design a new feature in his second month on the job.
 He has no idea who to ask for help, so he starts Googling to find the answer.
+What's wrong with this picture?

 Is your organization powered by small teams?
 Research from Deloitte shows that a small team-based model is the most effective way for people to get things done.
 Small teams communicate more effectively and more transparently, and have fewer barriers to finishing tasks.